whiprandolph/bestseller/Scratch/Revolutionary Activities.md

 <b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #15<br/>Spread good news to encourage good deeds</div>
-</b><div class="rev-act-body">You have the power to encourage good deeds and even help the most humble people become leaders.
+</b><div class="rev-act-body">You have the power to encourage good deeds and help even the most humble people become leaders.
 One key way is to notice others' good deeds, and retell those stories.
-What good deeds have you witnessed recently?
-And to whom could you share these happy stories?</div></div>
+Think of a good deed you've witnessed recently, and tell the story so that others know.</div></div>